GiannisKarakousis/Projects/README.md

 # Java-Projects

-These are are just some small projects that i did in my free time, playing around.
+These are are just some small projects that i did in my free time.